Skip to main content

 Role Assigned

-At least one role exists and has an assigned person
+At least one role has an assigned person

 Role Preliminary Booked